Cattaraugus, Chautauqua, and Erie counties working together to protect the New York State portion of the Lake Erie Watershed!

 Stormwater is precipitation that runs off surfaces and can pick-up contaminants along the way.
 See the Western New York Stormwater Coalition's website for more information about ways you can personally prevent stormwater pollution.

 Outreach and Education Materials

-To find out more about the Lake Erie watershed and what you can do to help protect water quality, check out the following resources:
+To find out more about the Niagara River/Lake Erie Watershed and what you can do to help protect water quality, check out the following resources:

 - LEWPA Brochure - General LEWPA brochure

 Septic System Maintenance:

 - Your Septic System: How It Functions and How to Care for It Brochure - Improperly functioning tanks can pollute our stream and beaches